AdaCore/gnatstudio/docs/users_guide/navigation.rst

 chosen based on the tag of the object.

-Disable this highlighting (which may be slow if you have large sources) by using the :menuselection:`Edit --> Preferences --> Plugins` menu and disabling the :file:`dispatching.py` plugin.
+Disable this highlighting (which may be slow if you have large sources) by using the :menuselection:`Edit --> Preferences...` menu, going to the Plugins section and disabling the :file:`dispatching.py` plugin.